How Are Things in Glocca Morra?: Impact

 Between 1948 and 1954, an Irish variety troupe organised by Pete Davis and featuring Cecil Sheridan toured Scottish theatres as "the Gossoons from Glocca-Morra".

 The song was a particular favorite of President John F. Kennedy, as was Finian's Rainbow.

-The song was parodied by Scotland the What? about their fictional Aberdeenshire village Auchterturra in "How Are Things in Auchterturra?"
+The song was transposed by Scotland the What? about their fictional Aberdeenshire village Auchterturra in "How Are Things in Auchterturra?"

 In the movie Party Monster, Seth Green's character, James Saint James, makes a reference to the perfect sentence: "Last night, I dreamt of Glocca Morra...again."
 (The reference parodies: "Last night I dreamt I went to Manderley again", the famous first line of Daphne du Maurier's Rebecca.)

 The song is referenced in the Sports Night episode "Celebrities" (Season 2, Episode 15) and the song title is directly used as the title of an episode from Season 1 (Episode 17).

 When Goody Rickles (Don Rickles' sillier look-alike) comically mangles the name of the deadly compound "Pyrogranulate" in the comic book Jimmy Olsen 139, by Jack Kirby, what comes out is "Pyro-Glocca-Morra".

 In an episode of All in the Family, Archie Bunker refers to New York City as a "regular Sodom and Glocca Morra."

 In "A Shift in the Night" (S02E18), an episode of ER, Dr. Mark Greene asks a colleague "How are things in Glocca Morra?"

 The song was referenced by Daffy Duck in the 1948 cartoon Daffy Dilly.

 The title was parodied on comedians Abbott and Costello's radio show, as "How are things in Glocca, moron?"

-In Mad Men: "For Immediate Release", Roger Sterling asks his airline ticket attendant girlfriend, Daisy, "How are things in Gloccamora?"
+In Mad Men: "For Immediate Release", Roger Sterling asks his flight attendant girlfriend, Daisy, "How are things in Gloccamora?"

 The fictional town in the song's title was taken for the name of the band Glocca Morra.

+Several pubs around the world have been called Glocca Morra, including one in New York, one in Milwaukee and one in Caherdrina outside Mitchelstown.